 For optimized duplication access to TCP port 2051 is also required.

-- If using Optimized Duplication, including Automatic Image Replication (AIR):
+- If using Optimized Duplication (including Automatic Image Replication):

-For MSDP-to-PDDO, spad on the source needs access to SPA/443 and spoold/10082 on the destination.
+For MSDP-to-PDDO, the source storage server needs access to SPA/443 and spoold/10082 on the destination server.

-For PDDO-to-PDDO, SPA on the source needs access to SPA/443 and spoold/10082 on the destination.
+For PDDO-to-PDDO, the source storage server needs access to SPA/443 and spoold/10082 on the destination server.

 - For NetBackup 5xxx Appliances: